 Ann Blyth enters as the youngest in our series, Ladies of the Nightclubs.
 As Veda in the 1945 production of Mildred Pierce starring Joan Crawford, Ann was assigned a familiar rag from 1911, “Oceana Roll” – lyrics by Roger Lewis, music by Lucien Denni.
-By the time filming began at Warner Brothers Studios, the song had become a quintessential sea ditty.
-Beginning in 1929, film composers started borrowing its main theme for nautical scenes on the comic or saltier side.
-By contrast, an excerpt from the equally familiar “Anchors Aweigh” would have suggested – full speed ahead.
+By the time filming began at Warner Brothers Studios, the song had become a quintessential sea shanty.
+Beginning in 1929, film composers were borrowing its main theme for nautical scenes on the comic or saltier side.
+By contrast, with a few measures from the equally familiar “Anchors Aweigh” – the action was probably something about full speed ahead.

-The club’s owner, Wally Fay (Jack Carson), is her mother’s self-serving business partner.
+The bar owner, Wally Fay (Jack Carson), is her mother’s self-serving business partner.
 He hired Veda about a month ago.
 He’s on to her, having just guided her through a false pregnancy scam in order to blackmail the boy’s wealthy parents out of $10,000.
 “Uncle Wally” knows Veda can handle herself just fine – even during Fleet Week.
-The sailor boys may go totally native with her next get-up – a grass skirt and cheap plastic lei.
+The sailor boys go totally native over her next get-up – a grass skirt and scrawny plastic lei.